Hylotrupes: Biology

 Hylotrupes bajulus preferentially attacks freshly produced sapwood of softwood timber.
 Contrary to the name "old-house borer", the species is more often found in new houses; maybe because the beetles are attracted to the higher resin content of wood harvested more recently than 10 years earlier.
 If old wood is attacked, the damage is usually greater.
-As the nutrient content of wood decreases with age the larva has to consume larger amounts of wood.
+As the nutrient content of wood decreases with age, the larvae have to consume larger amounts of wood.

-In Australia the infection of home construction is mainly caused by the use of wood already infected with the eggs or larvae of the beetles if the wood is not properly kiln-dried in production.
+In Australia, the infection of home construction is mainly caused by the use of wood already infected with the eggs or larvae of the beetles if the wood is not properly kiln-dried in production.